MDLC01/better-selection-mc/README.md

 ### Does it add keyboard shortcuts?

-No. This mod only improves Vanilla features.
+No. This mod only improves vanilla features.

 ### Does it fix [MC-121278](https://bugs.mojang.com/browse/MC-121278)?